SoftLivingMatter/5eU-seq-pipelines/README.md

 Analysis of methyl scores use the `scripts/rna_mod_score.py` function which analyzes output of end coverage files to estimate a scores representing the likelihood of a modification at that position.

+Region count analysis is performed with bedtools intersect.
+As input, it requires a bed file containing the regions to consider.
+The final output combines the results from all samples which are added as a separate column.

 ## Inference of modification sites
 ### 2OMe